dkounal/ONVIF_WDSL/README.md

 # ONVIF_WSDL Project
 Welcome to the ONVIF_WSDL project!
-This repository is dedicated to providing a comprehensive solution for handling ONVIF (Open Network Video Interface Forum) Web Services Description Language (WSDL) files.
+This repository is dedicated to providing a comprehensive solution for handling ONVIF

 # Project Overview
 The ONVIF_WSDL project focuses on managing essential aspects of ONVIF protocols, offering functionality for: